Joining the D-Word

 Code of Conduct on The D-Word

 The D-Word is committed to allowing freedom of expression, including maintaining a safe online space for people with opposing views to express themselves.
-Like the real world, the people who participate in our online forums are diverse -- and their views reflect that diversity.
+Like the real world, the people who participate in our online forums and Zoom F2Fs come from different places, backgrounds, and disciplines -- and their views reflect that variety.

 That being said, everyone who contributes to these conversations should be able to express their views and beliefs in a safe environment, without feeling attacked.
 In order to foster a safe space for intelligent and respectful dialogue, everyone who participates in The D-Word must agree to and abide by the following Code of Conduct:

 Debate is encouraged, but it must remain civil and respectful.
-We do not tolerate disrespect, extreme vulgarity, or threats of violence on our online forums.
+We do not tolerate disrespect, extreme vulgarity, or threats of violence on our online forum or Zoom F2Fs.

-All discussions contained within the professional topics are considered as if copyrighted to their respective posters.
+All discussions contained within the professional topics on our Forum and in the chat on our Zoom F2Fs are considered as if copyrighted to their respective posters.
 Any quoting of posts outside of The D-Word can only be made with written permission of that person.

-The Hosts reserve the right to remove all posts and comments that:
+The Hosts reserve the right to remove all posts, comments, and potentially members that:

 Please note: If a member violates our Code of Conduct, we reserve the right to ban them from further participation on The D-Word.